John Smith (architect): Career

 One of Smith's first major commissions was to design a town house for the merchant Patrick Milne in 1805.
 Sited on Union Street, Aberdeen, Crimonmogate was a two-storey "Greek inspired country house" with a five windowed frontage.
 He is next credited with the design of Footdee, an area within Aberdeen.
-Consisting of 56 but and ben one storey thatched houses arranged in two squares, the plans quickly received Council approval and construction was completed by 1809.
-The new housing accommodated residents formerly living in condemned properties beside the harbour; the re-location of these tenants allowed the Council to begin initial proceedings for Thomas Telford's 1824 Aberdeen Harbour improvements, which Smith was also associated with.
+Consisting of 56 but and ben one storey thatched houses arranged in two squares, the plans quickly received council approval and construction was completed by 1809.
+The new housing accommodated residents formerly living in condemned properties beside the harbour; the re-location of these tenants allowed the council to begin initial proceedings for Thomas Telford's 1824 Aberdeen Harbour improvements, with which Smith was also associated.

 Smith was appointed as the official architect for Aberdeen in 1807.
 He is credited with compiling the first map showing a correct outline of Aberdeen city in 1810 indicating present and planned improvements.

 Archibald Simpson returned to Aberdeen in 1813, establishing a business competing with Smith.
-Both firms were successful despite uncertainties due to the War and their careers were described by Miller as "destined to run remarkably parallel".
-Although at times rivals, Smith often collaborated with Simpson and between these two men their buildings became the nucleus of establishing the style of the heart of the Aberdeen city centre.
+Both firms were successful despite uncertainties due to the War of 1812 and their careers were described by Miller as "destined to run remarkably parallel".
+Although at times rivals, they often collaborated and their buildings became the nucleus of establishing the style of the heart of the Aberdeen city centre.
 As the buildings were constructed from silver granite, the city gained the name of the Silver City or alternatively the Granite City.

 Smith became known as "Tudor Johnny" as his later designs around the 1830s, particularly for mansions and churches, incorporated a Tudor-Gothic form.
 However, his civic designs in Aberdeen city remained in a neo-classical style.